NTI is committed to hands-on training programs and to developing work ready graduates who are sought after by employers.

 Maine’s nationally accredited truck driver training teaches safe operation and knowledge of the trucking industry.

-Our Hybrid Learning is built for more flexibility and more options to get you on you on the way to a new career.Learn More
+Our Hybrid Learning (for select programs) is built for more flexibility and more options to get you on the way to a new career.Learn More

 Over 10,000 NTI graduates have found jobs in their new careers1

 NTI has been training students for over 25 years to work in high-demand jobs2

 NTI is able to place 82% of its graduates in new jobs in their chosen fields3